What exactly is an Appalachian Tea Ceremony and why might you want to come?

 Well, tea ceremonies have been around for thousands of years, honoring the plant Camellia sinensis, better known as Tea, but in the Appalachian Tea Ceremony, we take the idea of tea time to another realm.
 An herbal infusion is the liquid that we imbibe, and each ceremony honors a different plant, depending on the time of year.

-This idea of an Appalachian Tea Ceremony came to my friend and mentor Jessie Wilder, who invited me to co-create one with her at an annual summer gathering we attend.
-From that experience, I got the inspiration to host them every other week, so that we can continue to steep ourselves in plant wisdom year round. they are held promptly at 4pm, tea time.
+This idea of an Appalachian Tea Ceremony came to my friend and mentor Jessie Wilder in 2016, who invited me to co-create one with her at an annual summer gathering we attend.
+We did so for a few years and in 2019, I got the inspiration to host them every other week, so that we can continue to steep ourselves in plant wisdom year round.

-I make the teas before the ceremony, and have them prepared and ready to serve in thermoses.
-There will always be a single plant highlighted that is served first, and then later in the ceremony I will serve a blend with that special plant in it.
+Due to the logistics of making an herbal infusion, I make the brews before the ceremony and have them ready to serve in carafes.
+There will always be a single plant highlighted that is served first, and then later in the ceremony I will serve a blend which has the highlighted plant in it.

 A more adequate name would be an Appalachian Herbal Infusion Ceremony but that doesn’t sound as catchy:-) An infusion is allowing the plant material to be steeped in hot water for half an hour to hours; herbal tea or tisane is when the plant material is steeped only for a few minutes, similar to how Tea is prepared.
 This is a local, medicinal, caffeine-free, open-hearted herbal opportunity for acknowledging the sacred in everyday.
 A time for slowing down and giving thanks and being present with whatever is bubbling up inside of you that day.